stevencombs/retrocombs.github.io/_posts/2014/2014-11-02-bittorrent-sync.md

 ---
 layout: post
-title: BitTorrent Sync - sync without the costly cloud
+title: 'HOWTO: Sync without the costly cloud'
 author: Steven B. Combs, Ph.D.
 email: steven.combs@gmail.com
 date: 2014-11-02 18:10
 category: apple
 comments: yes
+tags:
+ - howto
+ - bittorrent
+ - cloud
+ - sync
 ---

 I’ve been searching for an easy way to sync large multiple files from one Mac computer to another.
 I want this feature to keep a backup of my movies, music and photos on another computer and to have access to this data from multiple locations, including mobile devices.
 [Dropbox](http://db.tt/11cphuY) would be an obvious choice; however, for the amount of storage I need (about 200Gb), it is too costly.
 So I gave up on the idea and just hoped that I wouldn’t lose my photos, music and video files in between USB drive syncs.
 Not the way I want to roll with my data.

 # Enter BitTorrent Sync
 Recently while listening to an episode of the [Systematic podcast][7232-001], I heard [Brett Terpstra][7232-002] mention that he was trying out the beta version of [BitTorrent Sync][7232-003].
 He didn’t go into many details, but it was enough to pique my interest.

 I visited the site and without exhaustive research, began a download and install.
 It was a small download.
 I installed the software on both my [Mac mini Media Server][7232-004] and my iMac.
 Both are on the same home network and I thought this would be a good first test.
 Setup was done through the use of a dialog box as shown in the image below.